 - Webinars- Here at Factorial HR, we offer webinars about a variety of topics affecting human resources.
 This is a great virtual recruiting idea to engage potential hires and discuss new findings in your industry.

-Diverse and inclusive spaces make for a dynamic and creative workforce.
-The most growth occurs when all perspectives are valued.
+It is well known that diverse and inclusive spaces create a dynamic and creative workforce.
+Growth occurs when all perspectives are valued.
 Perhaps your company is struggling with attracting diverse talent.
 Here are some tips that can help with the process!

 - Write Inclusive Job Descriptions- Words matter!
 Frequently, the vocabulary used in job descriptions favors qualities that discourage applicants from applying.
 Do your best to avoid descriptions that only cater to specific audiences.
 If needed, ask for additional opinions.